 Temperatures can get chilly in the barn in the winter.
 It's December, and there's an inch of snow on the ground in Washington State.
 But that's okay.
 Rabbits prefer chilly weather to hot, because of their fur coats.
 They do just fine.
 And, we have bunnies in a nestbox in one of the cages.
 They'll be fine too - they're tucked in safely in a 'down-comforter-like' nest, bundled in their mama's pulled fur.

 If our climate were hot, we'd place the barn under trees or cover it with shade cloth and install misters over it.
 This is how we kept our rabbits at 85 degrees or less despite 100+ degree weather when we lived in the desert of Southern California.
 (I prefer living in a cool climate for my rabbits' sake and my own!)

 Because the barns are so open, we put strong fencing all around the entire rabbit set-up, to help ensure the neighbor dogs and stray coyotes can't hurt our rabbits.

 Cleaning the rabbit house is a breeze.
-Every summer we remove all the cages from a PVC hutch, house the rabbits temporarily in small carrying cages, and pull the hutch frame out of the barn.
+Every summer we remove all the cages from a PVC hutch frame, house the rabbits temporarily in small carrying cages, and pull the PVC frame out of the barn.
 The drop pans come off with a simple tug, and everything gets scrubbed down and put back.